Getting ready for your first lesson and wondering you have the right English horseback riding clothes?

-I was around 6 or 7 at the time of my first lesson – I don’t remember exactly.
-But I do remember how I felt and that I must have checked my outfit and my boots and my helmet to make sure they were still there and ready for the next day at least 20 times.
+I was around 6 or 7 years old at the time of my first lesson – I don’t remember exactly.
+But I do remember how I felt and that I must have checked my outfit, my boots and my helmet at least 20 times, to make sure they were still there and ready for the next day.

-I was so nervous that something about what I had bought wouldn’t be appropriate.
+I was so nervous that what I had bought wasn’t appropriate.
 Would my breeches be too fancy?
 Should I wear jeans?
 No of course not – that’s silly!

 Would my boots not match the requirements?
 Would my t-shirt be good?
 Did I need a vest?
 Or a sweater?
 The questions just kept on coming.
 I just wanted everything to go perfectly!

 If you are anything like me, you are probably feeling the same way right now before your first lesson – anxious and too excited to sit still.

 Your First English Horseback Riding Lesson: What to Expect

-You lessons will either be held in an indoor or outdoor training arena.
-This is a rectangular arena usually with a smoothened path around the edges from the horses.
-There is usually stools, poles, stands and other equipment in the middle or in a nearby room.
+You lessons will either be in an indoor or outdoor training arena.
+This is a rectangular arena, which will usually have a smoothed path around the edges from the horses.
+There are usually stools, poles, stands and other equipment in the middle or in a nearby room.

-Stools can be used to mount your horse depending on your height but eventually you should be able to mount using the stirrup only.
-Poles and stands are for fashioning horse jumps, which could apply to you after you’ve advanced and decide you want to start jumping.
+Stools will be available to mount your horse, but eventually you should be able to mount using the stirrup only.
+Poles and stands are for fashioning horse jumps.
+These might interest you later down the track, if you decide you want to start jumping.